skienzmatishun/rippreport/content/p/law-and-disorder-part-2/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our coverage of the underage drinking bust, Council President Jack Burrell actively covered up his family's role in the wild house party.
+Incident logs and attorney emails confirm dozens of juveniles were detained while political connections shielded key adults from charges.
+Will local law enforcement ever hold powerful politicians to the same standards as ordinary citizens?
 ---
 The Fairhope Police have responded and given further information about the recent “party” busted in Fairhope.